How I Teach

 My practice is mindful, spiritual, loving, energetic, and fun.

 This is obviously a (life-long) work in progress, and will be regularly updated.
-My initial inspiration comes from this article: “What it means to hold space for people”.
+My initial inspiration comes from this article: “What it means to hold space for people” as well as an ongoing work on my resistance and frustrations with the orthodoxy or dogmatism that is sometimes present in the Kundalini Yoga world.